 As of 1999, My Son Sanctuary Vietnam is a UNESCO protected World Heritage Site.
 These preserved architectural ruins are a must-visit during your stay in Hoi An and make for an easy day trip.
 You’ll find everything you need to make the most of your visit to My Son below.

 What is My Son Sanctuary?

-Whether you are a history buff or not, My Son Sanctuary will mystify and enchant your senses.
+Whether you are a history buff or not, My Son Sanctuary in central Vietnam will mystify and enchant your senses.
 It offers a unique glimpse into Cham culture and Vietnam’s history.
 When you walk through the site of previous kings and religious leaders from centuries’ past, you’ll be drawn back to another time.